-Mara's work is in many collections and she has served on the boards of directors of two artist groups, including Cambridge Art Association.
+Mara is currently focusing on oil, acrylic, and pastel mediums, in both realistic and abstract styles.
+Her work is in many collections and she has served on the boards of directors of two artist groups, including Cambridge Art Association.

 Mara is also a graphic design consultant, with past and present clients at leading corporations in healthcare and finance.
 She has also worked as an art educator in the public schools of Boston, Natick, and Holliston, as well as in her own studio.

 I have been an artist since I was very small.
 Nowadays, when I am not painting, I can often be found outside, grooming horses, riding trails, and in the garden.
 As a child, I dreamed of living in the country on a little farm.
 I am fortunate to be living my dream.